 The selection is carried out by a selection committee, under the supervision of International Student Affairs and conducted by student advisors/counsellors working at Student Services or at one of the faculties.

 You will hear the results of the selection two weeks after the application round.
 This can be positive or negative.
 This page will provide insight into the next steps to follow after a rejection or nomination.
 At the bottom of this page you will also find a description of the activities you can expect when you are abroad or when you return from abroad.

 Rejected, what now?

-In case you are rejected for an earmarked spot, you are still eligible to apply for this programme again during the second round.
+In case you are rejected for an earmarked spot, you are still eligible to apply for this programme again during the second or third round.
 In case you are rejected and you decide to apply again for the next round, we advise you to attend the Feedback meeting for general tips on improving your application.

 Nominated, what now?

 In case of a positive result, you will receive instructions to confirm the nomination through an online form.
 This form will list several information meetings to offer support in preparing your exchange.
 During these meetings you will also meet other nominated students of the Global Exchange Programme.
 You will also be added to a group on Blackboard that provides all the information needed to prepare you step-by-step for your exchange.

 Most partner institutions host introductions and orientations for exchange students.
 Even though these events are usually not mandatory, we advise you strongly to participate.
 Not only will you receive an introduction about the culture, country, city and university, it is also the perfect opportunity to meet other prospective students.